-16.10 SPI During Break Interrupts
+16.11 SPI During Break Interrupts

 The system integration module (SIM) controls whether status bits in other modules can be cleared during the break state.
-BCFE in the SIM break flag control register (SBFCR) enables software to clear status bits during the break state.
+The BCFE bit in the SIM break flag control register (SBFCR) enables software to clear status bits during the break state.
 See Chapter 15 System Integration Module (SIM).

-To allow software to clear status bits during a break interrupt, write a 1 to BCFE.
+To allow software to clear status bits during a break interrupt, write a 1 to the BCFE bit.
 If a status bit is cleared during the break state, it remains cleared when the MCU exits the break state.

-To protect status bits during the break state, write a 0 to BCFE.
+To protect status bits during the break state, write a 0 to the BCFE bit.
 With BCFE at 0 (its default state), software can read and write I/O registers during the break state without affecting status bits.
 Some status bits have a 2-step read/write clearing procedure.
-If software does the first step on such a bit before the break, the bit cannot change during the break state as long as BCFE is 0.
+If software does the first step on such a bit before the break, the bit cannot change during the break state as long as BCFE is at logic 0.
 After the break, doing the second step clears the status bit.

-Since the SPTE bit cannot be cleared during a break with BCFE cleared, a write to the transmit data register in break mode does not initiate a transmission nor is this data transferred into the shift register.
-Therefore, a write to the SPDR in break mode with BCFE cleared has no effect.
+Since the SPTE bit cannot be cleared during a break with the BCFE bit cleared, a write to the transmit data register in break mode does not initiate a transmission nor is this data transferred into the shift register.
+Therefore, a write to the SPDR in break mode with the BCFE bit cleared has no effect.

-The SPI module has four I/O pins:
+The SPI module has five I/O pins and shares four of them with a parallel I/O port.
+They are: